sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gst-editing-services</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Gstreamer editing services
+Short desc    : Gstreamer editing services
 URL          : http://cgit.freedesktop.org/gstreamer/gst-editing-services/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : This is a high-level library for facilitating the creation of audio/video
+Descript     : This is a high-level library for facilitating the creation of audio/video
              : non-linear editors.
 ```